 Attention Ed.D.
 Applicants: This program only admits new cohorts each summer term.

-* Applicants for the next cohort must apply by March 31, 2021 to begin in the Summer 2021 term.
+* Applicants for the next cohort must apply between October 1st through March 31 to begin in the upcoming summer term.

 Students living in states bordering Arkansas receive in-state tuition.